Warranty & Support

 What Else Is Important in Choosing a Carpet Cleaner?

 A stretch hose combined with various interchangeable heads can make cleaning that much easier for you.
-For example, a carpet cleaner with an upholstery tool turns into a furniture cleaner so you can keep your couches and chairs looking as clean as the day you bought them.
-A crevice tool can let you reach into the corners more easily.
+For example, a carpet cleaner with an upholstery tool turns into a furniture cleaner so you can keep your couches and chairs as clean as the day you bought them.
+A crevice tool can let you reach into the corners more easily than other tools.
 And a pet tool can get cleaning solution deeper into your carpet, which can help remove stubborn stains and better deodorize those spots.

-If your carpet cleaner includes a headlight, it gives you a better look at what you’re cleaning so you can determine whether you need to make another pass.
+If your carpet cleaner includes a headlight, it gives you a better look at what you’re doing so you can determine whether you need to make another pass with the machine.

 Warranty & Support